ecEthanCar/silver-deer/design/design-journey.md

 - **Re-design choices**
   - Possibly enlarge the icons so that they are more visible
 - **Additional Notes**
   - Overall, social media search was a success and user was satisfied with the design of it

-  Task 2: You wish to take a course that addresses social/environmental problems based on research.
-Does the civic ecology lab meet this expectation?
+2. You wish to take a course that addresses social/environmental problems based on research.
+Find more information about this and if there is a course, take note of what the course offers.
   - **Did you evaluate the desktop or mobile design?**
     - Desktop
   - **How did the user do?
 Did they meet your expectation?**